 Climbing the Eiffel Tower with children

 Can you climb the Eiffel Tower with children?
 Of course you can!
-The Eiffel Tower has safety measures in place so that you can visit it with children with complete peace of mind.
+The Eiffel Tower has enough safety measures in place so that you can visit it with children with complete peace of mind.
 All areas are protected by a safety fence and, as long as they are careful with the stairs, children are not at risk.

 Ana's Traveller Tip

 Before planning your visit, check the weather and make sure there is no fog; early in the morning it is common in Paris and you will not be able to enjoy the views as much.

 Just as important as climbing the Eiffel Tower is observing it from below.
 The tower is located between the Champs de Mars and the gardens of the Trocadero Palace and the area is ideal, especially with good temperatures, to walk around quietly and with a crepe in hand.
 In summer, moreover, it is allowed to lie on the lawn of the Champs de Mars and in the evening many groups gather there to picnic and watch the illumination of the tower.